brbtavares/tucano/execution/README.md

 # Tucano Execution

-> Order execution and account synchronization layer (B3 via ProfitDLL initially).
+> Order execution and account synchronization layer (global venues, with all concrete integrations implemented as local modules; `markets` contains only abstractions).

 ## 🎯 Role
 The **execution** crate encapsulates interaction with venues for order submission, fill reception, balance and position synchronization, offering a stable interface to `core` and abstracting specific details (latency, proprietary formats).